ghi-electronics/Docs/tinyclr/downloads.md

 # Downloads
-This page includes differnt download types for individual boards.
+This page includes different download types for individual boards.
 See individual product pges for details on what to download.

 Software status legend: